...

 Stages Description

-Manufacturing The second article is manufactured, ensuring that all corrective actions have been implemented.
+Manufacturing The second article is manufactured, ensuring all corrective actions are implemented.

-Inspection The second article is subjected to an in-depth inspection, similar to the first article inspection, with special attention given to areas where defects were found in the first article.
+Inspection The second article is subjected to an in-depth inspection, similar to the first article inspection, with particular attention given to areas where defects were found in the first article.

 Recording Measurements The measurements of the second article are taken and recorded.